Doenet/api/README.md

 A traditional approach is LTI, which is challenging.
 The Doenet API makes it easy for even static pages to connect to a gradebook.

-To enable your page to send "progress" (meaning gradebook) back to the Doenet gradebook, simply include code like this.
+To enable your page to send "progress" (meaning gradebook updates) back to the Doenet gradebook, simply include code like this.
 ```
 let worksheet = new doenet.Worksheet();